Funding pathways

 PNTS applies for REPI / RARI on behalf of the program.

-The Partnership for the National Trails System (PNTS) — a 501(c)(3) established in 2001 representing all 30 National Scenic and Historic Trails — is the natural prime partner for Lewis & Clark 360.
+The Partnership for the National Trails System (PNTS) — a 501(c)(3) established in 2001 representing all 30 National Scenic and Historic Trails — is the natural prime partner for the Lewis & Clark Corridors program.
 PNTS already convenes the trail-and-installation conversations (the CLF/PNTS Webinar Series is theirs), already coordinates with NPS, BLM, USFS, and FHWA, and already represents the LCNHT.

 Form